Why study this course?

 Application requirements

-- CV.
+- CV or résumé.
 This should include your personal details with a history of your education and employment to date.

 - Personal statement (optional).

-- Two original signed academic references.
+- One original signed academic reference.

 - Academic transcripts and degree certificates.
 Please only provide certified copies with official English translations if applicable.
 Do not send original documents as they cannot be returned.